All Episodes

 You'll find these in the all over, actually, because there were a lot of people paying attention to this, right?

-So the Brits were really paying attention to this shit going down.
+So, the Brits were really paying attention to this shit going down.

-They had their own problems at the time, but there was a uh cadre of of Brit royals that were aware of this, and they had their spies in Europe that were getting them information about it.
+They had their own problems at the time, but there was a cadre of Brit royals that were aware of this, and they had their spies in Europe that were getting them information about it.

-So you find some of it in English, not very much.
+So, you find some of it in English, not very much.

-Uh a lot of it was damaged in World War II as well.
+A lot of it was damaged in World War II as well.

 But the Portuguese were basically neutral, a neutral island in World War II.